GalSim-developers/JAX-GalSim/README.md

 Everyone can contribute to this project, please refer to the CONTRIBUTING.md document for details.

 In short, to interact with the project you can:
-- Ask or Answer questions on the Discussions page
+- Ask or Answer questions on the [Discussions Q&A](https://github.com/GalSim-developers/JAX-GalSim/discussions/categories/q-a) page
-- Report a bug by opening a GitHub issue
+- Report a bug by opening a [GitHub issue](https://github.com/GalSim-developers/JAX-GalSim/issues)
-- Open a GitHub issue or Discussion to ask for feedback on a planned contribution.
+- Open a [GitHub issue](https://github.com/GalSim-developers/JAX-GalSim/issues) or [Discussions](https://github.com/GalSim-developers/JAX-GalSim/discussions) to ask for feedback on a planned contribution.
 - Submit a Pull Request to contribute to the code.

 Issues marked with *contributions welcome* or *good first issue* are particularly good places to start.
 These are great ways to learn more